0neblock/Arduino_SNMP/README.md

 # Arduino_SNMP
 SNMP Agent built with Arduino

-This is a very rogh-around-the-edges SNMP Agent library I created for personal use.
+This is a very rough-around-the-edges SNMP Agent library I created for personal use.
 Originally designed on the ESP8266 Arduino Core, it is very Heap-Intensive and is not nice to memory.
 Not sure how it will work on basic Arduinos.